 Organise entry and walk ways around an outdoor event using a combination of Exo banner walls, roller banners and X banners to guide visitors around the site and give them information about the event or access to public facilities.

 Set up a series of simple text only banners designed in the same way to build expectation or interest in a venue suitable for special events such as weddings, anniversaries or family occasions.
 Each banner would contain a single phrase or question which would be continued on the next banner, following a theme, to get your audience thinking along the lines of what you are offering.

 Or you could set up a large highly visible outdoor banner above your shop door inviting everyone in to come and have a look!

 Once you get those creative juices going the ideas will come in thick and fast.
-But if they don't there is always Plan B!
-Give the team at Eazy Print a call on (02380) 700 111 because being creative is what they do best and they will be happy to help!
+But if they don’t there is always Plan B!
+If you’re struggling with creative uses for outdoor banners, give the team at Eazy Print a call on (02380) 700 111… because being creative is what they do best and they will be happy to help!